Murgeye/teamspeak3-python-bot/README.md

 ## Using SSH (Encrypted ServerQuery connection)

-Since server version 3.3 TeamSpeak supports encrypted ServerQuery clients, which should be preferred.
+Since the TeamSpeak server version 3.3 TeamSpeak supports encrypted ServerQuery clients.
+It's recommend to use SSH.

 To archive this the connection is wrapped inside a SSH connection.
 As SSH needs a way to check the host RSA key, four config options were added: